-Millennials have been priced out of many markets across the US, it is what it is.
+Millennials have been priced out of many markets across the US; it is what it is.
 But every cloud has a silver lining and sky-high prices!
-In primary markets like SF, Boston, and Seattle, there has been a tremendous groundswell of interest in non-gateway cities – places like Huntsville, Akron, and Indianapolis.
-Current demographic trends show that millennials are leaving Tier-1 cities in droves, even before the urban exodus caused by the COVID-19 pandemic.
+In primary markets like SF, Boston, and Seattle, there has been tremendous interest in non-gateway cities like Huntsville, Akron, and Indianapolis.
+Current demographic trends show millennials are leaving Tier-1 cities in droves, even before the urban exodus caused by the COVID-19 pandemic.

-Over the past five years, close to 40 million Americans moved, according to data from the Joint Center for Housing Studies at Harvard University.
-Much of this relocation comes in the form of younger people moving to traditionally overlooked MSAs, in particular those with fewer than 1 million people.
-These “small” MSAs have seen tremendous growth in net domestic migration, which is the mirror-opposite of the same trend in highly populated MSAs, which again, are losing residents in statistically significant numbers.
+According to data from the Joint Center for Housing Studies at Harvard University, close to 40 million Americans have moved over the past five years.
+Much of this relocation comes from younger people moving to traditionally overlooked MSAs, particularly those with fewer than 1 million people.
+These “small” MSAs have seen tremendous growth in net domestic migration, which is the opposite of the same trend in highly populated MSAs, which, again, are losing residents in statistically significant numbers.

 -Better employment opportunities